bbauska/zombiePolitics/README.md

-understood as symptomatic of a set of larger forces in American society that are increasingly defining kids through a youth crime complex that touches almost every aspect of their lives-extending from the streets they walk on to the schools and community centers in which they spend most of their time.
+understood as symptomatic of a set of larger forces in American society that are increasingly defining kids through a youth crime complex that touches almost every aspect of their lives-extending from the streets they walk on to the schools and community centers in which they spend most of their time.</p>

-This is not meant to suggest that school violence is not a real problem.
-Schools have an obligation to create safe environments for all of our children, environments that are welcoming rather than threatening, conducive to real learning, and atten­ tive to the problems students face.
+<p>This is not meant to suggest that school violence is not a real problem.
+Schools
+have an obligation to create safe environments for all of our children, environments that are welcoming rather than threatening, conducive to real learning, and atten­ tive to the problems students face.
 Administrators and teachers should connect to student histories, be respectful of their experiences, encourage their voices, and pro­ tect their rights.
-At the same time, school safety must take seriously the broader edu­ cational goal of educating students “to participate in the complex and infinitely worthwhile labor of forming citizens, men and women capable of furthering what’s best about us and forestalling what's worst.”2
+At the same time, school safety must take seriously the broader edu­ cational goal of educating students "to participate in the complex and infinitely worthwhile labor of forming citizens, men and women capable of furthering what’s best about us and forestalling what's worst."2</p>

-The tragic death of 16-year-old Chicago student Derrion Albert, captured on video and widely shown on the news;3 the 49 school-age children who have been killed in Chicago by October 2009; the 300 wounded in 2009; and the fact that one recent study states that 61 percent of all school children are exposed to varying
+<p>The tragic death of 16-year-old Chicago student Derrion Albert, captured on
+video and widely shown on the news;3 the 49 school-age children who have been killed in Chicago by October 2009; the 300 wounded in 2009; and the fact that one recent study states that 61 percent of all school children are exposed to varying